Badis213/Discord-Bot-UHM/docs/PLAN.md

 - [ ] **Slash Commands**: Integrate slash commands for a better user experience.
 - [ ] **Points/Rewards System**: Add a points or rewards system to encourage member participation (levels and ranks on the ID card).
 - [ ] **Integration with Other APIs**: Add integrations with external APIs (e.g., weather, news, etc.).
+- [ ] **Ban and Judgment Concept**: Putting someone in a single channel when banned then do an event where people could try defending themselves in public.

 ## Development Plan